Vera and Donald Blinken Open Society Archives

 Donald Blinken has served as the Chancellor of the International Council of Central European University (CEU) and subsequently as a member of its Board of Trustees.
 He and his wife Vera have been long-time supporters of CEU's Open Society Archives as well and provided a major bequest to sustain the institution and help fulfilling its mission.
 At a dedication ceremony on November 3, 2015, the Archives was renamed the Vera and Donald Blinken Open Society Archives.

-The Vera and Donald Blinken Collection highlights include records relating to Hungary’s joining NATO, the country’s post-Communist economic growth and political opening.
+The Vera and Donald Blinken Collection highlights include records relating to Hungary’s joining the NATO, the country’s post-Communist economic development and political opening.
 The collection also contains correspondence between the Blinkens and an array of American and European political dignitaries and figures from the international business world.